Bhutan - Telecoms, Mobile and Broadband - Statistics and Analyses

 The mobile market in Bhutan has grown moderately over the past few years however the growth rate has subsided over the past few years as the mobile market begins to mature.

-The mobile networks have provided a major boost to internet access in the country, largely on the back of EDGE/GPRS, 3G and more recently 4G platforms are now gaining traction in Bhutan with both major mobile operators offering 4G services.
-Slower and declining growth is predicted to continue over the next five years to 2023 as the mobile subscriber market further matures.
+The mobile networks have provided a major boost to internet access in the country, with 4G platforms now gaining traction in Bhutan with both major mobile operators offering 4G services.
+4G/WiMAX networks now cover well over half of the country.
+Slower and declining growth is predicted to continue over the next five years to 2024 as the mobile subscriber market further matures.

 Bhutan's telecom sector has been continuing on a steady development path.